dougwollison/nlingual/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 2.3.1 =
+Code cleanup and bug fixes for re-hooking and edge-cases.

 = 2.3.0 =
 Fixed install/uninstall issues.